Dry January vs Damp January - which is better for you?

 Every January, more and more people pledge to give up alcohol for the month after a busy festive period but is it actually better for you than just cutting down on your alcohol intake?

 Every January, millions of people looking to give themselves a break from alcohol after a busy festive period sign up to take part in Dry January – an annual movement through which participants give up alcohol for 31 days.

-Although a month of the booze can bring a shed load of health benefits, save you some well-needed pennies after an expensive Christmas and help you lose the extra few lbs you’ve gained post-December, research has shown that contrary to widespread belief, going completely dry in January to then revert to your former drinking habits isn’t doing your body that much good, making a damp January sound a lot more appealing (1).
+Although a month off the booze can save you some well-needed pennies after an expensive Christmas and perhaps help you lose the extra few lbs you’ve gained post-December, research has shown that contrary to widespread belief, going completely dry in January to then revert to your former drinking habits isn’t necessarily the healthiest option.
+This makes a damp January sound a lot more appealing (1).

-The term – damp January has been gaining a lot more traction this year, with many deciding that instead of committing to 31 days sober, it’s a lot more realistic to avoid unnecessary drinking and make a pledge to cut down on their alcohol intake.
+The term – 'damp January' has been gaining a lot more traction, with many deciding that instead of committing to 31 days sober, it’s a lot more realistic to avoid unnecessary drinking and make a pledge to cut down on their alcohol intake.

 Let’s take a deeper look at both of the January challenges.